iamgweej/iamgweej.github.io/_posts/2020-06-20-async-explorer.markdown

 Afterwards, I'll give a few short examples of how to coroutines "look like" in several programming languages, like C++, Rust, Zig and the LLVM IR.

-I hope I'll also be able to give you a rough idea of what coroutines are usful for, but it's not the main goal of this post.
+I hope I'll also be able to give you a rough idea of what coroutines are useful for, but it's not the main goal of this post.

 This is not an "asyncio" tutorial or anything like that, just me messing with some programming languages.